Policy Optimization with Stochastic Mirror Descent: Related Works

-\textbf{Stochastic Variance Reduced Gradient in RL}~ Although it has achieved considerable successes in supervised learning, stochastic variance reduced gradient optimization is rarely a matter of choice in RL.
-To our best knowledge, \cite{du2017stochastic} firstly introduce $\mathtt{SVRG}$~\citep{johnson2013accelerating} to off-policy evaluation. \cite{du2017stochastic} transform the empirical policy evaluation problem into a (quadratic) convex-concave saddle-point problem, then they solve the problem via $\mathtt{SVRG}$ straightforwardly.
+To our best knowledge, \cite{du2017stochastic} firstly introduce $\mathtt{SVRG}$~\cite{johnson2013accelerating} to off-policy evaluation. \cite{du2017stochastic} transform the empirical policy evaluation problem into a convex-concave saddle-point problem, then they solve the problem via $\mathtt{SVRG}$ straightforwardly.
 Later, to improve sample efficiency for complex RL, \cite{xu2017stochastic} combine $\mathtt{SVRG}$ with $\mathtt{TRPO}$ \citep{schulman2015trust}.
-Similarly, \cite{yuan2019policy} introduce SARAH \citep{nguyen2017sarah} to $\mathtt{TRPO}$ to improve sample efficiency.
-However, the results presented by \cite{xu2017stochastic} and \cite{yuan2019policy} are empirical, which lacks a strong theory analysis. \cite{metelli2018policy} present a surrogate objective function with a R{\'e}nyi divergence \citep{renyi1961measures} to reduce the variance caused by importance sampling.
+Similarly, \cite{yuan2019policy} introduce $\mathtt{SARAH}$ \citep{nguyen2017sarah} to $\mathtt{TRPO}$ to improve sample efficiency.
+However, the results presented by \cite{xu2017stochastic} and \cite{yuan2019policy} are empirical, which lacks a strong theory analysis. \cite{metelli2018policy} present a surrogate objective function with R{\'e}nyi divergence \citep{renyi1961measures} to reduce the variance.
+Recently, \cite{Matteo2018Stochastic} propose a stochastic variance reduced version of policy gradient ($\mathtt{SVRPG}$), and they define the gradient estimator via importance sampling as: for each step $k$,